Savanne SC

 Savanne SC is a Mauritian football club based in Souillac, Savanne.
-They play in the Barclays League, the top division in Mauritian football.
+They play in the Barclays League, the top division of Mauritian football.

-They have never won the league, but have won the Mauritian Cup two times, in 2003 and 2004.
+They have never won the league, but have won the Mauritian Cup twice, in 2003 and 2004.
 They have also won the Mauritian Republic Cup once, in 2009.

 Ground

 Their home stadium is Stade Harry Latour (cap.
 2,000) in Mahébourg, Grand Port District.